peter-amerkhanian/birthday_reminders/README.md

 that includes a comma (no space) separated list of the names of the specific friends out of all of your facebook friends that you want a birthday reminder for.

+### COMING SOON:
+- a Flask API that manages a sqlite database to replace `names.txt`
+- a React app that connects to the Flask API, so that one can manage the names they want reminders for through a UI.